leslie-huang/leslie-huang.github.io/06_software.md

 * This is the alpha version; please report bugs <a href="https://github.com/leslie-huang/stylest/issues">here</a>.

+* We use this software for a working paper, "Boring in a New Way: Estimation and Inference for Political Style in Westminster, 1935-2018" available <a href="https://www.nyu.edu/projects/spirling/documents/VeryBoring.pdf">here</a>.

 ### zipR: implementing Python-style zip() in R

 I wrote an R library to implement one of my favorite built-in Python functions: zip().